UM-PEPL/HallThruster.jl/docs/src/ionization_models.md

 ionization_model = IonizationLUT([extra_paths::Vector{AbstractString = String[]}])
 ```

 If `extra_paths` is empty, the HallThruster.jl will only look in the `reactions` subfolder of the HallThruster.jl main directory.
 Otherwise, HallThruster.jl will preferentially look in `extra_paths` before before falling back to the included tables.
-If two files in user-provided directories have the same name, HallThruster.jl will warn the user and then pick the one in the directory which comes first alphabetically.
+If two files in user-provided directories have the same name, HallThruster.jl will pick the one in the directory which comes first in `extra_paths`.

 Inside of the folders listed in `extra_paths`, HallThruster.jl will look for rate coefficient files matching the desired propellant gas and maximum charge state.
 The rate coefficient files must be named as follows in order to be found.